-NBA Rumors: Kyle Korver For Jerryd Bayless Trade ‘Possible’ But ‘Far From Certain,’ Reports Marc Stein
+NBA Rumors: Kyle Korver For Jerryd Bayless Trade ‘Possible,’ But ‘Far From Certain,’ Reports Marc Stein

 — Keith Pompey (@PompeyOnSixers) July 20, 2018

-Though he is no longer in his prime, Kyle Korver could still be a reliable contributor to the Sixers on both ends of the floor, especially to their second unit.
+Though he is no longer in his prime, Kyle Korver could still be a reliable contributor to the 76ers on both ends of the floor, especially to their second unit.
 Korver could give them an accurate shooter who could provide a veteran presence in the locker room.
-In 73 games he played last season, Korver averaged 9.2 points on 45.9 percent shooting from the field and 43.6 percent from beyond the arc.
+In the 73 games he played last season, Korver averaged 9.2 points on 45.9 percent shooting from the field, and 43.6 percent from beyond the arc.

 The acquisition of Jerryd Bayless doesn’t make sense for the Cavaliers since they already gave Collin Sexton and George Hill to play as point guards next season.
-However, it is worth noting that Bayless’ contract will expire after the 2018-19 NBA season which will give the Cavaliers an additional salary cap space to chase their target free agents in the summer of 2019.
+However, it is worth noting that Bayless’ contract will expire after the 2018-19 NBA season, which will give the Cavaliers additional salary cap space to chase their target free agents in the summer of 2019.

-To convince the Cavaliers to make a deal, Matt Haughton of NBC Sports believes the Sixers will be needing to attach a future draft pick in the potential trade package they will send to Cleveland for Kyle Korver.
+To convince the Cavaliers to make a deal, Matt Haughton of NBC Sports believes the 76ers will need to attach a future draft pick in the potential trade package they will send to Cleveland for Kyle Korver.
 The Sixers are unlikely to give up a first-round pick, but they could offer multiple second-round selections to the Cavaliers.